 Central to the development of the Future Land Use Map was the consideration of Goal #2, to preserve history, open space, and hamlet center character, while promoting a diversity of housing options in appropriate neighborhoods to ensure members of the community have access to quality housing.
-The Future Land Use Map identifies a few new mixed-use areas, where a diversity of housing types (e.g. townhomes, duplexes, mixed-use buildings, and apartment building style condominiums) could be accommodated to meet the needs of first-time home buyers/renters and downsizing seniors looking to stay within the community.
+The Future Land Use Map identifies a few new mixeduse areas, where a diversity of housing types (e.g. townhomes, mixed-use buildings, and condominiums) could be accommodated to meet the needs of first-time home buyers/ renters and downsizing seniors looking to stay within the community.